Tea4Q/MySeedBook/docs/BARCODE_SCANNER_FEATURE.md

 **Issue**: Scanner modal opens but camera doesn't activate
 **Solution**:
 - Check camera permissions in device settings
-- Ensure `expo-barcode-scanner` is installed correctly
+- Ensure `expo-camera` is installed correctly
 - Verify platform is iOS or Android (not web)
+- Check for Kotlin compilation errors in Android builds (fixed in v1.3.2)

 ### Barcode Not Detected
 **Issue**: Scanner doesn't recognize barcode